Transcutaneous electrical nerve stimulation: Modern

+Development of the modern TENS unit has been credited to C. Norman Shealy, an American neurosurgeon.
+The practice dates back to earlier work on neurostimulation.
+Shealy aimed to use it to treat migraines, back pain, and gout.
+He developed a spinal cord stimulator in 1967 and began using a surface stimulator called ElecTreat in the early 1970s.

-The first modern, patient-wearable TENS was patented in the United States in 1974.
+The first patient-wearable TENS was patented in the United States in 1974.
 It was initially used for testing the tolerance of chronic pain patients to electrical stimulation before implantation of electrodes in the spinal cord dorsal column.
 The electrodes were attached to an implanted receiver, which received its power from an antenna worn on the surface of the skin.
 Although intended only for testing tolerance to electrical stimulation, many of the patients said they received so much relief from the TENS itself that they never returned for the implant.

 A number of companies began manufacturing TENS units after the commercial success of the Medtronic device became known.
 The neurological division of Medtronic, founded by Don Maurer, Ed Schuck and Charles Ray, developed a number of applications for implanted electrical stimulation devices for treatment of epilepsy, Parkinson's disease, and other disorders of the nervous system.